-Below you'll find a list of my scientific (peer-reviewed) publications, .
+Below is a list of my scientific (peer-reviewed) publications.
 I only include articles that have been accepted and are available online.
-Many others are undergoing peer review, so I would suggest following me on social media or checking back regularly to keep up to date with what is happening.
+Many others are undergoing peer review, so I suggest following me on social media or checking back regularly to keep up with what is happening.

 If you have any questions or ideas for new articles, don't

 Climate change as a global amplifier of conflict